-After Kern was out of the picture, it Hornung was able to run, kick and seemed like Ohio State had no backup throw the option pass for the Green Bay Packers and also write the Midwest report for Street & Smith's college year-
+Hornung was able to run, kick and throw the option pass for the Green Bay Packers and also write the Midwest report for Street & Smith's college year-

 Of course, I ultimately figured out that the Packers' "Golden Boy" and The Columbus Dispatch's Hornung were two different people.
 But as a displaced Midwesterner living in Washington, D.C., I continued to read Hornung the scribe's reports on Big Ten football religiously.